verbling/kickq/test/README.md

 // this is delayed by x amount of time from scheduling time var opts = {delay: 1000 };

-// ...or singleton job data is croned
-// repeated by cron format (https://github.com/ncb000gt/node-cron)
-var opts = { cron: '* * * 10'};

-kickq.create('job name', data, opts, function(err, key) {
+kickq.create('job name', data, opts, function(err, id) {
   // err = is something went wrong
-  // key = the key of the job that can be used to delete a job });
+  // id = the id of the job that can be used to delete a job });
 ```